StefanoAnzolut/business-guide/source/members/adding.rst

 - After adding a domain, you'll see its status next to the domain name:

-  •	**Activated** — your domain has been succesfully activated
+  •	**Activated** — your domain has been activated
   •	**Requested** — we'll check the domain manually and inform you once it's done (this can take up to 48 hours)
-  •	**Declined** — the domain has been declined either because its invalid or already taken
+  •	**Declined** — we couldn't activate the domain because it's invalid or already taken

 .. image:: adding_requested.png